About The Upper Potomac Music Weekends

 Spring Music Weekend - March 20-22, 2015

-Workshops, classes, concerts and jam sessions for hammered dulcimer, fiddle, banjo and mixed instruments with special guest instructors including hammered dulcimer players Cindy Ribet, Jody Marshall, Karen Ashbrook, Kevin Doherty, and multi-instrumentalist Paul Oorts teaching an ensemble class plus Le Bruit Court dans la Ville, with fiddler Lisa Ornstein, melodeon player Normand Moron and singer and guitarist, Andre Marchand teaching a French Canadian music class.
+Workshops, classes, concerts and jam sessions for hammered dulcimer, fiddle, banjo and mixed instruments with special guest instructors including hammered dulcimer players Cindy Ribet, Jody Marshall, Karen Ashbrook, Mick Doherty, and multi-instrumentalist Paul Oorts teaching an ensemble class plus Le Bruit Court dans la Ville, with fiddler Lisa Ornstein, melodeon player Normand Moron and singer and guitarist, Andre Marchand teaching a French Canadian music class.